mandiant/flare-fakenet-ng/docs/architecture.md

-The `DiverterPerOsDelegate` abstract base class (`fakenet/diverters/diverterbase.py`) formalizes this dichotomy as a set of additional methods that must be implemented by the Diverter for that platform.
-In practice, both Linux and Windows Diverters implement an OS-specific mix-in that fulfilles the contract defined by this interface.
+The `DiverterPerOsDelegate` abstract base class (`fakenet/diverters/diverterbase.py`) formalizes this dichotomy as a set of additional methods that must be implemented by the Diverter for each platform.
+In practice, both Linux and Windows Diverters implement an OS-specific mix-in that fulfills the contract defined by this interface.
 The creation of the `DiverterPerOsDelegate` was an exercise in documentation more than programming or architecture.
-It moves toward formalizing the interface that previously existed as an implicit dependency on these methods codified merely by calling them methods in the `DiverterBase` constructor and expecting them to be implemented in each child class.
+It moves toward formalizing the interface that previously existed as an implicit dependency on these methods codified merely by calling them from the `DiverterBase` constructor and expecting them to be implemented in each child class.

 ## Windows Diverter